-The Almac Group is an established contract development and manufacturing organization providing an extensive range of integrated services to the pharmaceutical and biotech sectors globally.
-The Almac Group comprises a number of business divisions, with over 5600 employees across its global facilities.
+The Almac Group is an established contract development and manufacturing organisation providing an extensive range of integrated services to the pharmaceutical and biotech sectors globally.
+The Almac Group comprises a number of business divisions, with over 5,000 employees across its global facilities.
 Almac Group Limited is the ultimate parent company of the Almac Group.

 It is Almac’s policy to conduct all business in an honest and ethical manner.
 Almac takes a zero-tolerance approach to modern slavery and is committed to acting professionally, fairly and with integrity in all business dealings and relationships and to implementing and enforcing effective systems and controls to ensure that modern slavery is not taking place anywhere in its business or in any supply chains.
 Almac has both Corporate and Supplier policies on the prohibition of Modern Slavery and Human Trafficking, which address our position on this issue and reflect our commitment to acting ethically and with integrity in all our business relationships.